Which of the following elements is classified as a metalloid? | Study Prep in Pearson+

 Recall that metalloids have properties intermediate between metals and nonmetals and are typically found along the 'stair-step' line on the periodic table.

-Identify the position of each element on the periodic table: Phosphorus (P) is a nonmetal, Iodine (I) is a nonmetal, Selenium (Se) is a nonmetal, and Germanium (Ge) is located along the metalloid line.
+Identify the position of each element on the periodic table: Fe (Iron) is a transition metal, O (Oxygen) is a nonmetal, Na (Sodium) is an alkali metal, and Si (Silicon) is located along the metalloid line.

-Recognize that Germanium (Ge) exhibits properties characteristic of metalloids, such as semiconducting behavior.

-Conclude that among the given options, Germanium (Ge) is classified as a metalloid.

 Watch next